The css module#

 The

-is the name of the pseudo class, the selector_list is a list of selectors like theprelude
+nameis the name of the pseudo class, the selector_list is a list of selectors like thepreludeof a rule.
+For pseudo classes without arguments, the selector_list is None.

 - atrule_nested(items)[source]#